yellowtree/react-native-keyboard-aware-scrollview/README.md

 # react-native-keyboard-aware-scrollview
 A helper component meant to be used as a drop-in replacement for RN ScrollView which handles the ScrollView insets properly when the keyboard is shown or hides so all the content is scrollable and available to the user.

+## This is a fork, but not a drop-in-replacement
+The fork converts the library to Typescript and removes all classes in favour of hooks.
+As a side-effect you can't use ref for this component anymore.
+This may be temporarily.

 ## Installation

 Install using `npm`: